remondis-it/pact-consumer-builder/README.md

 # Long Story Short

 This library tries to reduce the overhead of writing the expectations of JSON structures in PACT consumer test.
-Normally you have to specify each field with its type and a sample value separately but if the backend uses Java Beans as a representation for JSON structures, this library performs the necessary calls to the PACT consumer API.
+Normally you have to specify each field with its type and a sample value separately on `PactDslJsonBody`.
+If the backend uses Java Beans as a representation for JSON structures, this library performs the necessary calls to the PACT consumer API.
+This avoids boilerplate code.
+Changes to your Java Bean model will be automatically reflected by the PACT consumer tests.

 The following example shows what is necessary for a PACT consumer test.
 Assume you want to declare an object holding pricing information, like currency, amount etc. The following PACT consumer test would need the following code: